zywallace/OOSE-project/cheatsheet.md

 - when: there is an interface, but it isn't quite what you need and you cant change it
 - why: make something old look like something new
 - how: Target - adapter(implements target) - has an adaptee
-## Facade
+## Facade - Least knowledge
 - when: Provide a unified interface to a set of interfaces in a subsystem
 - why: defines a higher-level interface that makes the subsystem easier to use
 - how:
-## Factories
+## Factories - Dependency Inversion Principle
 - when: method creating objects rather than directly invoking new
-- why: could be parametric and provide abstraction
+- why: could be parametric and provide abstraction/encapsulation
 ## Proxy
 - when: a placeholder for another object to control access to it.
 - why: skip time consuming methods.